 3 credits.
-Prerequisite: A passing score on the science placement test or successful completion of SCI 100 or a non-degree seeking student.
+Prerequisite: College-level science placement or science practicum as a co-requisite.
 Human biology will focus on the structure and physiology of the bodily systems.
 This information forms the basis for explanations of what and why significant changes in these systems cause health problems.
 The individual human will also be discussed with respect to the environment and healthy living.